Launch of Singapore-Hong Kong air travel bubble attracts travellers, flights 'selling fast'

 SINGAPORE: The news that the long-delayed air travel bubble between Singapore and Hong Kong, which is set to launch on May 26, has already attracted interest from prospective passengers looking to travel between the two cities.

-Hong Kong flag carrier Cathay Pacific, one of two airlines chosen to operate flights for the air travel bubble, said it has seen a “very positive response” to Monday’s announcement.
+Hong Kong flag carrier Cathay Pacific, one of two airlines chosen to operate flights for the air travel bubble, said it has seen a “very positive response” to the announcement on Monday (Apr 26).

 “Seats on our air travel bubble flights are selling fast, while some of the flights are sold out,” said a Cathay Pacific spokesperson.